rundeck/docs/docs/learning/howto/log4shell.md

 # Finding Log4Shell with Rundeck

-Rundeck is prepared a blog about how a Rundeck Administrator might chase down an security vulnerability like the recent issues in Log4j.
-This learning article recaps some of the technical details covered in that article and expands on the ideas with steps to implementing a Rundeck Health Check to keep an eye out for vulnerable nodes.
+Rundeck prepared a blog about how a Rundeck Administrator might chase down an security vulnerability like the recent issues in Log4j.
+This learning article discusses some of the technical details covered in that article and expands on the ideas with steps to implementing a Rundeck Health Check to keep an eye out for vulnerable nodes.

 [You can read the full Blog article here](https://www.rundeck.com/blog/chasing-log4shell-with-automation-mindset)